 - Triclosan and Triclocarban: Most commonly in antimicrobial soaps, these chemicals can disrupt thyroid and reproductive hormones.

 Okay – we know what you’re thinking: this is too overwhelming!
 How am I supposed to remember all these different harmful ingredients?!
 It’s okay – it can be a lot when you have to be extra vigilant on those products sold to us and new ingredients are found to be harmful every day.
-Luckily for us, we have great resources such as MADE SAFE’s Hazard List, the EWG’s Skin Deep Guide and the Think Dirty App.
-Mamavation is also an amazing resource for all the up-to-date research!
+Luckily for us, we have great resources such as MADE SAFE’s banned and restricted list, the EWG’s Skin Deep Guide and the Think Dirty App.

 Personal Care / Skin Care / Body Products